Effective as of May 31, 2022.

 - provide support for the Service, and respond to your requests, questions and feedback.

 Research and development.
-We may use your personal information, including sensitive personal information like your condition details, non-binary gender, and ethnicity, to offer opportunities to participate in research surveys and other activities, and to conduct research and development, and develop user profiles and segmentation to provide you with personalized resources and opportunities, and to analyze and improve the Service and our business.
+We may use your personal information, including sensitive personal information like your condition details, non-binary gender, and ethnicity, to offer opportunities to participate in research surveys and other activities, conduct research and development, and develop user profiles and segmentation to provide you with personalized resources and opportunities, and to analyze and improve the Service and our business.
 As part of these activities, we may create aggregated, de-identified or other anonymous data from personal information we collect.
 We make personal information into anonymous data by removing information that makes the data personally identifiable to you.
 We may use this anonymous data and share it with third parties for our lawful business purposes, including to analyze and improve the Service and promote our business.

 Marketing and advertising.
 We and our third party advertising partners may collect and use your personal information for marketing and advertising purposes: